Play Audio

 • Promote available mental health resources

 Promote available mental health resources throughout the year.
-Research shows many employees don’t take full advantage of the mental health services available to them because they don’t know those benefits exist
+Research shows many employees don’t take full advantage of the mental health services available because they don’t know those benefits exist

 • Respect work-life balance